How to Build an Outdoor Kitchen

 Skill: do you have the skill to follow a set of plans to a successful conclusion?

 Tools: do you have the tools needed to build the kitchen from scratch and know how to use them proficiently?
+Here's a list of tools you should have in your shed if you plan on DIYing regularly.

 Time: kits take less time to assemble than scratch building as most kits come with everything cut to size and marked for ease of identification.